daotl/go-ds-flatfs/README.md

 It is _not_ a general-purpose datastore and has several important restrictions.
 See the restrictions section for details.

+This fork adds support for bytes-backed keys in addition to original string-backed keys.

 ## Lead Maintainer

 [Nex](https://github.com/NexZhu)